 Also, you can increase profits by selling more to your existing customers.
 Some unconventional ways through which you can increase your sales are –

 - Change the menu to include more profitable or high margin items-Train your employees to upsell these items.
 At KFC, the waiters are always trying to sell you more like French fries, ice creams or even upsize your Pepsi.

 - Sell merchandise- Do not laugh at the suggestion.
 Just imagine all the money Hard Rock has minted so far selling T-shirts.
 And, does it make Hard Rock charge for its burger any lesser?

 - Dangle temptations- Many restaurants keep candies, toys, etc. for kids that are chargeable at the checkout counter.
 It’s a great way to earn some quick buck on the side.
 Conrad Hotel in Pune has kiosks in the customer lounge selling chocolates, cakes, and other baked goodies as customers wait for their tables, while Salt Water Café in Mumbai sells various types of bread, dips, and spreads.

 No element works without the other.
-Keep in mind that all of these working in tandem can only help you control your expenses and increase your restaurant profit margin exponentially.
+Keep in mind that all of these working in tandem can only help you control your expenses, your hidden costs and increase your restaurant profit margin exponentially.
 Hence what are you waiting for, go ahead and implement the tips and see how it helps you to have an oozing cash register.